NewsLocal NewsBoone County

 She said Howland then fled in the vehicle with their child.

-The sergeant and officer lost sight of Howland and multiple units, including Boone County, Kenton County, the Independence Police Department and Kentucky State Police, all began searching.
+Officers lost sight of Howland, and multiple units, including Boone County, Kenton County, the Independence Police Department and Kentucky State Police, all began searching the area.

-Howland then crashed into a church, the sheriff's office said.
+Howland crashed into the side of the Walton United Methodist Church, the sheriff's office said.
 He was taken into custody and transported to the University of Cincinnati Medical Center with non-life-threatening injuries.

 Image (70).jpg